ber136192/datasharing/README.md

 into the spreadsheet.
 The code book contains this information.
 At minimum it should contain:

 1. Information about the variables (including units!) in the data set not contained in the tidy data
-1. Information about the summary choices you made
+1. Information about the summary of choices you made
 1. Information about the experimental study design you used

 In our genomics example, the analyst would want to know what the unit of measurement for each